 Can you get a Mortgage with bad credit?

 Covid 19 Update – Following the government announcement on the 15th May, the property market is moving again.
-Lenders have started to reintroduce products on a daily basis.
+Lenders have started to reintroduce products on a daily basis with more to be added.
+Following the stamp duty announcement on 8th July 2020, we have seen some lenders return to the 90% LTV market.

 Getting a Mortgage with bad credit is not easy, especially if you have defaults, CCJ’s or a bankruptcy in your credit history.
 As we have access to the whole market, we can assess your affordability and find a solution for you.